sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/testing.md

 If `Bundlesize` fails, it is likely because one of the generated bundles has gone over the maximum size we have set.
 This can be due to numerous reasons, to fix this you should check:

 1. That you are lazy-loading code where possible.
 2. That you are not using dependencies that are potentially too large to be suitable for our application.
-Tip: Use [Bundlephobia](https://bundlephobia.com) to help find the size of an NPM dependency.
+Tip: Use [Bundlephobia](https://bundlephobia.com) to help find the size of an npm dependency.

 If none of the above is applicable, we might need to consider adjusting our limits.
 Please start a discussion with @sourcegraph/frontend-devs before doing this!